jadabrenon/latin102portfolio/translation1.md

 C. Translation

-Hercules came to King Dexamenus in hospitality, took his duaghter Deianiram's virginity, and wanted to take her as his wife.
-When Hercules was absent, Eurytion's centaurs demanded Deinariam as his wife.
+Hercules came to King Dexamenus in hospitality, took his duaghter Deianiram's virginity, and wanted to take her as his wife.  ❌ *Can you find an English expression to convey the idea of Latin **cum**?*

+When Hercules was absent, *Eurytion's centaurs*❌ demanded Deinariam as his wife.

 Since the father feared the centaur, he promised her to him.

 At a certain time, the centaurs and brothers came to the marriage.
 Hercules intervened and killed the centaurs, and carried off Deianiram.